Born In: Columbus, Ohio, United States

 mother: Donna Allen

 education: Carmel High School, Purdue University, Krannert School of Management, New York University

 Ted Allen first met Barry Rice, a former journalist and Columbia College journalism professor who now works as an interior designer, while working as a journalist in Chicago back in 1993.
 They have been together ever since and after getting legally registered as domestic partners, began referring to each other as 'husband'.

 However, even after New York, his current home state, made gay marriage legal in 2011, they decided not to marry until equal rights at federal level was granted.
 In June 2013, three hours after the US Supreme Court ruled that the Defense of Marriage Act (DOMA) was unconstitutional, he announced that he and his partner of two decades were "engaged to be married".

-His parents were divorced by the time his father died on May 17, 2008 in Carmel, following sudden illness.
+His father died on May 17, 2008 in Carmel, following sudden illness.
 His mother, who is currently married to Art Adams, filmed an episode of 'Chopped' with Ted in February 2017 for a Mother's Day special to be aired on May 9.

 How To Cite